 The AI award comes from a £140 million fund reserved for outstanding AI solutions that can contribute to the NHS Long-Term Plan.
 One of the goals set in this plan is to improve lung cancer prognosis by detecting 75% of all cancers at an early stage (1 or 2) by 2028.
 Lung cancer is the biggest cancer killer worldwide, and the most expensive cancer in the UK at £2.4 billion each year.

 Aidence’s submission proved that their AI solutions can increase the speed and accuracy of early lung cancer detection.
 The company further demonstrated real-world ability to develop, certify and deploy AI-enabled clinical solutions at scale, including a track record of use at NHS trusts.
 Aidence’s first application, Veye Chest, is analysing thousands of chest CT scans each month across the UK and Europe.
 It is integrated into several NHS hospitals to detect, classify, and track the growth of potential lung cancers.

 The award will fund the adoption of Veye Chest in three NHS lung cancer screening sites which will be announced shortly.
-The award will also support each site evaluating the efficiency and performance of the Veye Chest in clinical use, both in screening and routine practice.
+The award will also support each site in evaluating the efficiency and performance of the Veye Chest in clinical use, both in screening and routine practice.
 The expectation is that Veye will positively impact patient outcomes while contributing to cost reduction.